 How often should you clean your cotton candy maker?

 After every use, no matter what.
 If you let a sugar-coated machine sit around for days, you're likely to attract mold or even ants.
 You should also make sure everything is completely dry before you reassemble your machine, as moisture can lead to rust.

 Why Trust The Spruce Eats?

 Donna Currie is an expert on all things food, from desserts and cookbooks to cooking gadgets.
-She's also an author of her own cookbook, Make Ahead Bread, and loves to test out her favorite kitchen gadgets and appliances.
+She's the author of her own cookbook, "Make Ahead Bread," and loves to test out her favorite kitchen gadgets and appliances.
 She also has an extensive blog where she details these recipes.

 The Spruce Eats commerce writer Jason Horn updated this roundup.
 He's written about food and drinks for almost 20 years, and his greatest experience with cotton candy to date was when he worked as a production assistant on Food Network's "Candy Land" cooking competition show.
 He was responsible for renting a machine, and then got to spend an entire day working on perfect pink puffs to adorn the set.